wireless-power-laboratory/magnetic-resonance/README.md

 ## Research and development of magnetic resonance technologies

-Output relating to my work on coupled-coil wireless-power transfer by magnetic resonance. `TODO: Calibrate the graticules and rephotograph for ease of viewing`
+Output relating to my work on coupled-coil wireless-power transfer by magnetic resonance.

 ### The foundation brought by wireless power